PUBLICATIONS

 IAHS publishes Hydrological Sciences Journal and three book series:

-Papers in Red Books ( except 24, 25, 26 and 50) are available to view/download as pdfs.
+Details of all books are provided below Papers in Red Books (except 24, 25, 26 and 50) are available to view/download as pdfs.
 To directly access the different series e.g. Blue Books use the 'Category' option in the Search area.
+SEARCH To search for specific books by title, ISBN, Editor or publication number use the facility below.
+To search for specific papers/authors use Paper Search.
+Books can be purchased online - click on the shopping basket to purchase.
+Members receive discounts.
+The Catalogue and June 2015 Update can be viewed/downloaded.

-Enquiries: [email protected] tel: +44 1491 692515
+tel: +44 1491 692515

-IAHS, UKCEH Wallingford, Oxfordshire OX10 8BB, UK
+IAHS, UKCEH Wallingford, Oxfordshire, OX10 8BB, UK

 Search By